-Details of common conflicts of interests, staff is likely to encounter on a day-to-day basis, are set out below in a non-exhaustive list:
+Details of common conflicts of interests, staff is likely to encounter on a day to day basis, are set out below in a non-exhaustive list:

-- Business conflicts: The role of LIS as AIFM and the structure of the group to which it belongs bring certain conflicts.
-These include the allocation of time by key LIS staff between the various clients that the Group administers and the fact that the clients may on occasion invest in vehicles from other clients and act in competition with each other.
-In addition, in providing administration services to clients, LIS staff is often acting in dual capacities, both as directors of a client company and as employees of LIS in its capacity as AIFM.
-Furthermore, Group administered client entities may provide services to other administered client entities and funds, where the compensation for such services will not be determined through an arm's length negotiation. - Interests in Competitors, Clients, or third parties: as an AIFM, it is not uncommon for staff (or their family members) to serve as employees, officers, directors or trustees of, or have substantial interests in a competitor, regulator or client of LIS that could create a divided loyalty or the appearance of one. - Inducements: the offer or receipt of inducements in the course of carrying on business may conflict with duties owed to clients. - Interest in Transactions and Personal Account Dealing: personal account dealing is not common but could create conflicts where LIS administers listed or trading funds or other entities that transact with listed entities.
+• Business conflicts: there are certain conflicts that are inherent to LIS's role as an administrator and the Group structure it forms part of.

+These include the allocation of time by key LIS staff between the various clients that the Group administers and the fact that the clients may on occasion make investments in each other and act in competition with each other.

+In addition, in providing administration services to clients, LIS staff are often acting in dual capacities, both as directors of a client company and as employees of LIS in its capacity as administrator.

+Furthermore, certain Group administered client entities may provide services to other administered client entities and funds where the compensation for such services will not be determined through an arm's length negotiation.

+- Interests in Competitors, Clients, or third parties: as an administrator, it is not uncommon for staff (or their family members) in particular to serve as employees, officers, directors or trustees of, or have substantial interests in a competitor, regulator or client of LIS that could create a divided loyalty or the appearance of one. - Inducements: the offer or receipt of inducements in the course of carrying on business may well conflict with duties owed to clients.
-- Outside Employment, External Directorships and Business Interests: outside employment, external directorship and business interests which are not in the scope of the contract of employment or contract of services with LIS can create clear conflicts.
-Although there may not be a clear link at the present moment, that employees should disclose such activities to Compliance to avoid potential complications, should LIS ever engage with that entity. - Employee Loyalty: employee loyalty may be compromised where an employee may be considering employment with another entity that FundRock LIS S.A. or the Apex Group conducts business with.

-If you think that a conflict of interest has arisen or is likely to arise, you may report this either (a) at the 'new business' stage if the conflict is identified at take-on, (b) at a periodic review or (c) by direct notification to the relevant Compliance Officer.
+- Interest in Transactions and Personal Account Dealing: personal account dealing is not common but could create conflicts where LIS administers listed or trading funds or other entities that transact with listed entities. - Outside Employment, External Directorships and Business Interests: outside employment, external directorships and business interests outside the scope of the contract of employment or contract for services with LIS can create clear conflicts.
+Although there may not be a clear link at present, employees should disclose such activities to Compliance to avoid potential complications should LIS ever engage with that entity. - Employee Loyalty: employee loyalty may be compromised where an employee may be considering employment with another entity that Sanne conducts business with. - If you think that a conflict of interest has arisen or is likely to arise, you may report this using at either the 'new business' stage if the conflict is identified at take-on, at a periodic review or by direct notification to the relevant Compliance Officer.